bduckdev/bduckdotdev/src/app/resume/resume.md

 _Web Developer_

+- Built modern, maintainable, and SEO-friendly event pages for local businesses and charities using modern frameworks like NextJS.
+  - Increased attendance by between 25 and 80%.
-- Built secure,modern, and maintainable websites for local businesses and charities using modern frameworks like NextJS and Svelte.
-This includes event pages setup integrated with reminders via text magic to increase attendance and a simple CMS so that the client can easily add images and posts to the site via a simple graphical interface.
+  - This was accomplished primarily via text reminders to increase attendance and a simple CMS so that the client can easily add images and posts to the site via a simple graphical interface.
-- Created performant lead generation pages for a local insurance agency and integrated them manually with necessary APIs.
+- Created performant lead generation pages with WordPress for a local insurance agency and integrated them manually with necessary APIs.
 This resulted in a savings of roughly $30 per lead on approximately 125 daily leads generated.
 - Effectively communicated technical complex technical concepts to non-technical